 Traveling to another country can be overwhelming if you aren’t prepared.
-When I travel to Mexico, I usually visit more than one city.
+When I travel to Mexico, I’m usually visiting more than one city.
 Since I might be road tripping and traveling by plane, bus, or boat, apps that show transportation schedules and routes are particularly helpful.
-Sure, you can go on another site or forum to see what bus someone took last week or last month but do you really want to count on that information being correct?
+Keeping apps to a minimum also lessens the chance of your phone performance being affected.

-Below are the 5 basic essential apps that I’ve found that worked best for me when traveling in Mexico.
+Below are the 5 basic essential apps that I’ve found that work best for me when traveling in Mexico.

 Rome to Rio

 Rome to Rio’s tag line is “discover how to get anywhere by plane, train, bus, ferry and automobile”.
 Indeed that’s what it does.
-Unfortunately, I didn’t need the ferry info on this trip but there’s always next time.
+Unfortunately, I haven’t needed the ferry info but there’s always next time.
 This app provided me with details about bus schedules that I felt was essential.
-Basically you input your info, from and to, and it tells you what options you have.
+You just input your info, from and to, and it tells you what options you have.
 For example here’s the options for Guadalajara to Tequila.

 Once you decide what mode of transit you are interested in, you simply click on that mode and it will give you further options.
 Frequency, duration, estimated price, telephone numbers of the transit company and a website for booking if you want.
 Another useful feature is that it gives you the exact bus station info, since many bigger cities in Mexico have several.
 Guadalajara has at least two that I know of.

 TIP: make sure to exchange your money to pesos after you arrive and always ask for some small bills or monedas (coins)